 Prieto-Arranz, JI & Bastida-Rodríguez, P. 2021.
 “The Changing Faces of Anne Boleyn: An Analysis of Contemporary Historical Fiction by Philippa Gregory, Hilary Mantel and Alison Weir.”
 CLIO A Journal of Literature, History, and the Philosophy of History 48 (3): 299-324.

 Prieto-Arranz, JI.
-2021. (en prensa): “The Past as a Commodity in the Present.
+2021.
+“The Past as a Commodity in the Present.
 Reflections on the Historical Turn in British and Spanish Literature.”
-In For Sale: Kommodifizierung in der Gegenwartskultur.
-Series Wissenschaft und Kunst, edited by Sabine Coelsch-Foisner and Christopher Herzog.
+In For Sale: Kommodifizierung in der Gegenwartskultur, edited by Sabine Coelsch-Foisner and Christopher Herzog (147-167).
 Heidelberg: Universitätsverlag Winter.

 Prieto-Arranz, JI & Jarazo-Álvarez, R. 2020.
 “Introduction.
 The humanities and the challenges of the new Europe: identity, gender and space.”
 In The Humanities Still Matter.
-Identity, Gender and Space in Twenty-First-Century Europe (Cultural Identity Studies series 31), Jarazo-Álvarez, R. & Prieto-Arranz, JI eds.
-Oxford (Reino Unido): Peter Lang.
-1-29.
+Identity, Gender and Space in Twenty-First-Century Europe, edited by R. Jarazo-Álvarez & JI.
+Prieto-Arranz (1-29).
+Oxford: Peter Lang.